Quantum effects of black holes and cosmological constant problem: Cosmological constant problem

-Whereas black holes can be treated as perfect fluid under an above assumption, their behavior is not the same as that of the cosmic dust in the universe.
-For static perfect-fluid in an isotropic and homogeneous universe, the energy momentum tensor can be simply given using the density $\rho$ and pressure $p$ of fluid as $T^{00}=\hbar G\rho$ and $T^{11}=T^{22}=T^{33}=\hbar Gp$, respectively.
-A state equation of the cosmic dust is simply given as $p_d=0$, and the Friedmann equation gives a solution as $\rho_d\Omega(t)^3=C$, where $p_d$ and $\rho_d$ are respectively the pressure and density of the dust, and $C$ is a constant fixed by a boundary condition.
-Because a total three-dimensional volume of the universe is proportional to $\Omega(t)^3$, this solution can be understood as a conservation of a total amount of the dust.
-On the other hand, a total amount of black holes in our analysis is not conserved because number of holes are determined according to a balance with the scalar field.
-Black holes are interacting each other through a gravitational interaction, even though the interaction energy is assumed to be much smaller than their mass.
-A local density-variation of holes should be propagated as gravitational wave\cite{PhysRevLett.116.241103,2016PhRvL.116x1103A,TheLIGOScientific:2017qsa}, and thus its velocity is the same as a speed of light; $dp_{ BH}/d\rho_{ BH}=c^2$, where $p_{ BH}$ and $\rho_{ BH}$ are the pressure and density of black holes, respectively.
-Therefore, the state equation of black holes is obtained to be $p_{ BH}=c^2\rho_{ BH}$.
-A physical dimension of $c$ is null and numerical value is $c=1$ in our units.
-A speed of light $c$ will be omitted in formulae hereafter as the same as another part of this report.
-Perfect fluid with the state equation of $p=\rho$ is first discussed by Zel'dovich\cite{Zeldovich1961}.
-That fluid is referred as to ultra-stiff fluid hereafter.
-Cosmology including ultra-stiff fluid is discussed by many authors\cite{MarkHeinzle2012,Chavanis:2014lra,Galiakhmetov2016}.
-On the other hand, the state equation of the scalar field is given as $p_{s}=-\rho_{s}$, where $p_{s}$ and $\rho_{s}$ are the pressure and density of the scalar filed, respectively.
-A total energy conservation $(\rho_{ BH}+\rho_{ s})\Omega(t)^3=C$ can be ensured when total pressure is zero as $p_{ BH}+p_{s}=0$, which is equivalent to $\rho_{ BH}=\rho_{s}$.
-In other words, if energy densities of black holes and the scalar field are completely equal each other, a vacuum energy of the scalar field does not contribute to expand the universe because black holes makes counter pressure to the universe.
+Although black holes can be treated as perfect fluids under the above assumption, their behavior differs from cosmic dust in the universe.
+The energy-momentum tensor for a perfect static fluid in an isotropic and homogeneous universe can be simply written using the density $\rho$ and pressure $p$ of the fluid as $T^{00}=\hbar G\rho$ and $T^{11}=T^{22}=T^{33}=\hbar Gp$, respectively.
+The state equation for cosmic dust is $p_d=0$, and the Friedmann equation yields the solution $\rho_d\Omega(t)^3=C$, where $p_d$ and $\rho_d$ are, respectively, the pressure and density of the dust and $C$ is a constant determined by the boundary conditions.
+Because the total three-dimensional volume of the universe is proportional to $\Omega(t)^3$, this solution shows expressing the conservation of the total amount of dust.
+On the other hand, our analysis's total number of black holes is not conserved because this number depends on the balance with the scalar field.
+Black holes interact with each other through gravity, even though the interaction energy is assumed to be much smaller than their mass.
+The local density variation of black holes should propagate in the form of gravitational wave\cite{PhysRevLett.116.241103,2016PhRvL.116x1103A,TheLIGOScientific:2017qsa} at the speed of light, i.e., $dp_{ B H}/d\rho_{ B H}=c^2$, where $p_{ B H}$ and $\rho_{ B H}$ are the pressure and density of the black holes, respectively.
+Therefore, the state equation for black holes is $p_{ B H}=c^2\rho_{ B H}$.
+The speed of light $c$ is dimensionless and has a numerical value $c=1$ in our units and will be omitted from formulae.
+A perfect fluid with state equation $p=\rho$, henceforth referred to as an ultra-stiff fluid, was first discussed by Zel'dovich\cite{Zeldovich1961}.
+Many authors have discussed cosmology in terms of such an ultra-stiff fluid \cite{MarkHeinzle2012,Chavanis:2014lra,Galiakhmetov2016}.
+On the other hand, the state equation of the scalar field is given by $p_{s}=-\rho_{s}$, where $p_{s}$ and $\rho_{s}$ are the pressure and density of the scalar field, respectively.
+The conservation of the total energy $(\rho_{ B H}+\rho_{s})\Omega(t)^3=C$ is assured when the total pressure is zero, i.e., $p_{ B H}+p_{s}=0$, which is equivalent to $\rho_{ B H}=\rho_{s}$.
+In other words, if the energy densities of black holes and the scalar field are precisely equal, the vacuum energy of the scalar field does not contribute to the expansion of the universe because black holes introduce a counter pressure.